postmanlabs/templates/student/student.md

-# Student Curriculum
+# Postman Classroom Curriculum

-Postman curriculum for student experts.
+This curriculum is for teaching Postman in classroom contexts.

 ## Pre-requisites / preparatory topics